MicrosoftDocs/visualstudio-docs/docs/msbuild/find-and-use-msbuild-versions.md

 #### Binding redirects

-If you're updating from a version earlier than MSBuild 15, reference the Microsoft.Build.Locator package to ensure that your application automatically uses the required binding redirects to version 15.1.0.0.
-Binding redirects to this version support MSBuild 15 and later.
+MSBuild requires binding redirects for certain assemblies (Microsoft.Build assemblies), but if you reference the Microsoft.Build.Locator package, you ensure that your application automatically uses the required binding redirects to version 15.1.0.0.
+Binding redirects to this version support MSBuild 15.x, 16.x, and 17.x.

 ### Ensure output is clean